DiscipleTools/disciple-tools-metrics-export/languages/Readme.md

 .po and .mo files must be in this format:
 {translation-domain}-{localisation}.po

 ex:
-dt_starter_plugin.fr_FR.po
+dt_metrics_export.fr_FR.po